EducationPhD, University of California, Santa Barbara, Religious Studies

 Current research and projects

-He is the author of two books: The Political Spirituality of Cesar Chavez: Crossing Religious Borders (Berkeley: University of California Press, 2014), and La Llorona’s Children: Religion, Life, and Death in the U.S.-Mexico Borderlands (Berkeley: University of California Press, 2004).
-Together with Gary Laderman he is the co-editor of Religion and American Cultures: Diversity, Traditions, and Popular Expressions, the first three volumes were published in 2003, a fourth was added in 2014 (Santa Barbara: ABC-CLIO Press).
-His current research interrogates the intersections of spirituality, race, class, and sexuality among Latino men in film.
+Dr. León is the author of two books: The Political Spirituality of Cesar Chavez: Crossing Religious Borders (Berkeley: University of California Press, 2014), and La Llorona’s Children: Religion, Life, and Death in the U.S.-Mexico Borderlands (Berkeley: University of California Press, 2004).
+A new and expanded edition of Religion and American Cultures: Tradition, Diversity, and Popular Expression, edited with Gary Laderman, was published in December 2014 by ABC-Clio.
+His current research interrogates the intersections of spirituality, race, class, and sexuality among Latino men in lived religions and popular media.
 He is exploring the same intersections through Pentecostal autobiography, and in an ethnographic project focused on Penitente men.
 With Laura E. Perez he is co-editing a collection of essays on de-colonizing spirituality and sexuality.

 His teaching areas include religion and politics in the United States; Latino/a borderland religions; method and theory in the study of religions; cultural studies; and queer theory.

-I joined the department in 2006 after completing a postdoc at the Stanford Humanities Center and teaching as a visiting scholar at UC Berkeley for three years.
-I have also taught at Arizona State University and Carleton College.
-My work focuses on the intersections of religion, race, class, gender, social inequality, and sexuality.
+Dr. León joined the department in 2006 after completing a postdoc at the Stanford Humanities Center and teaching as a visiting scholar at UC Berkeley for three years.
+He has also taught at Arizona State University and Carleton College.
+Dr. León's work focuses on the intersections of religion, race, class, gender, social inequality, and sexuality.